ludwig-ai/ludwig-docs/src/docs/user_guide.md

 | [token3, token4, token2] | 2 4 3        |
 | [token3, token1]         | 2 5 0        |

-The final result matrix is saved in the HDF5 with the name of the original column in the DATASET as key, while the mapping from token to integer ID (and its inverse mapping) is saved in the JSON file.
+The final result matrix is saved in the HDF5 with the name of the original column in the dataset as key, while the mapping from token to integer ID (and its inverse mapping) is saved in the JSON file.

 Each datatype is preprocessed in a different way, using different parameters and different tokenizers.
 Details on how to set those parameters for each feature type and for each specific feature will be described in the [Configuration - Preprocessing](#preprocessing) section.